nmteamproject/RockThisWay/README.md

  - Open the app file in either Android Studios or xCode depending on platform
  - Plug in device
  - Run applicaion

-Beacon Setup:
- - go to  yourday.html
- - locate the main script portion
- - locate the variable "mRegions"
- - To add a beacon to your app, include it's id, uuid, major value, and minor value in the following structure:

-        {
-            id: 'region1',
-            uuid: '7b44b47b-52a1-5381-90c2-f09b6838c5d4',
-            major: 112,
-            minor: 154
-        }
- - Then change in the displayNearestBeacon function to make your app react to the change in beacon locations

-To edit content for games, change the following files to edit the corresponding games
- - lyrics/lyrics.js
- - trivia/triviasheet.js
- - againstthecrowd/crowdanswers.js